deadlydog/deadlydog.github.io/_posts/2023-08-15-Where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 ### PowerShell documentation

-The PowerShell [class docs](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_classes?view=powershell-7.3#importing-classes-from-a-powershell-module) and [using docs](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_using?view=powershell-7.3&source=docs#module-syntax) do mention:
+The PowerShell [class docs](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_classes?view=powershell-7.3#importing-classes-from-a-powershell-module) and [using docs](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_using?view=powershell-7.3&source=docs#module-syntax) say:

 > The using module statement imports classes from the root module (ModuleToProcess) of a script module or binary module.
 > It doesn't consistently import classes defined in nested modules or classes defined in scripts that are dot-sourced into the module.
 > Classes that you want to be available to users outside of the module should be defined in the root module.

 Knowing what I know now, this makes sense.
-When I first read it though, I thought when it said "the module" and "root module" it just meant any files in the module directory, not specifically the psm1 file.
+When I first read it though, I thought when it said "the module" and "root module" it just meant any files in the module directory that may get pulled into the psm1 file, not specifically just the psm1 file.

 ### PowerShell classes are a bit of a mess

 As you can see from the need of this article, as well as all of the possible answers to [this Stack Overflow question](https://stackoverflow.com/questions/31051103/how-to-export-a-class-in-a-powershell-v5-module) on how to export classes from a module, working with PowerShell classes in modules is not as clear and straightforward as it could be.

 Classes and enums are extremely useful, so I hope that PowerShell will continue to improve the experience of using them.

+### Use C# classes inline in your PowerShell

+As mentioned in one of [the Stack Overflow answers](https://stackoverflow.com/a/41489814/602585), you can technically define C# classes and enums inline in PowerShell as a string.
+I have not played around with this technique in many years since classes were introduced in PowerShell 5.
+It is a bit ugly, as you lose syntax highlighting and editor intellisense and checks, but it does work.

+### Create your module in C# instead of PowerShell

+It is possible to create modules and cmdlets entirely in C# instead of PowerShell.
+This allows you to structure all of your code files however you want.
+For more information on how to do this, [check out my other blog post](https://blog.danskingdom.com/Create-and-test-PowerShell-Core-cmdlets-in-CSharp/).

 ## Conclusion